Faramawy009/WellsCargo/README.md

 ## Getting Started

 The project was built in IntelliJ so it's highly recommended to use IntelliJ to build and run.
 It utilizes Maven and Tomcat to run a local server.

-### Notes

-TBD.
+You will have to configure tomcat path with IntelliJ before you can run.
+I used Tomcat 8.5.29 for it.